-Bustle Digital Group News Ethics Policy
+Bustle Digital Group Ethics

 At its core, to be a journalist is to be a witness of history — and to give readers all the information they need to understand it.
-Writers and editors of News content should not participate in or directly impact news events, and if they do, this information should be presented to the reader.
+Writers and editors of news content should not participate in or directly impact news events, and if they do, this information should be presented to the reader.

 The goal of good journalism is to reduce the distance between the news and the reader — to make readers feel as though they themselves have witnessed an event or interviewed a subject.
 This is reflected in all Bustle Digital Group’s editorial policies.
 Writers and editors are expected to question the apparent narratives that reverberate across publications and look for the original sources, rather than obvious reports.

 All editorial employees are trained on how to look for these primary sources — the original legal, governmental, or personal accounts of a story.
 Whenever possible, we make these documents available to the reader so they can make judgements and ask questions for themselves.
 We exercise due diligence at every step in the reporting process, and that includes vetting our sources thoroughly to ensure that they are trustworthy and well-informed.
 We also rigorously identify the origins of all information — quotes, arguments, data, etc. — and make every effort to seek out and elevate marginalized voices and, on stories dealing with issues of identity, to give individuals identifying with the group in question space to weigh in.